LeandroHaraoka/design-patterns/Behavioral Patterns/TemplateMethod/ReadMe.md

 - Reduces code duplication.
 - Creates an abstraction for the client to handle the template method object.
 - Segregates an algorithm in well defined steps.
-- The client is unaware about the steps design and implementation, it knows only the Template Method.
+- The client is unaware about the steps design and implementation, it only knows the template Method.

 ## Disadvantages